-I am an Assistant Professor of Early Childhood Education, Special Education, and Counseling.
+I am an Associate Professor of Early Childhood Education, Special Education, and Counseling.
 I received my Bachelor of Arts degree from John Carroll University in Elementary Education.
 My Master of Education degree was earned at Westminster College in Counseling.
 I attended Duquesne University in Pittsburgh, Pennsylvania and earned my Ph.D. in Counselor Education and Supervision.

 I entered the field of education teaching Social Studies to fourth and fifth grade students in a suburb of Cleveland, Ohio.
 Upon relocating to Pennsylvania, I worked with children and adolescents as a community-based mental health therapist.
 In the years prior to entering academia, I also worked as an administrator for a multi-county, community-based Autism program, as well as, co-ordinating a large special education preschool program, that also served multiple counties.